Unit 2 - Practice Quiz

 43 In the context of erosion surfaces, a 'Summit Accordance' often indicates:

-D. A former extensive erosion surface (Peneplain) that has been dissected
+C. A former extensive erosion surface (Peneplain) that has been dissected

 44 What is the specific term for the boundary between the crust and the mantle?

-A. Mohorovicic Discontinuity (Moho)
+A. Conrad Discontinuity

 C. Lehmann Discontinuity

-D. Conrad Discontinuity
+D. Gutenberg Discontinuity

 45 Lapilli and Volcanic Bombs are examples of: